gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 **Model Assumptions & Limitations:**

 - Assumes linear relationships between features and outcomes (threshold effects may exist but are not captured)
-- Cross-sectional data prevents causal inference—observed associations may reflect correlation rather than causation
+- Cross-sectional data prevent causal inference—observed associations may reflect correlation rather than causation
-- Self-reported survey data subject to response bias and measurement error
+- Self-reported survey data sare ubject to response bias and measurement error
 - Model trained on available demographic and behavioral features; unmeasured factors (social support, genetics, life events) explain the remaining 14% of variance